-- (2) A statement by a physician or nurse verifying that he or she they has personal knowledge that the individual provided nursing and nursing-related services to a patient under the physician's or nurse's care.
-The statement shall that further verify verifies: - (a) The name of the individual that provided nursing and nursing-related services for such patient; - (b) The nature of the nursing and nursing-related services and the date or dates the individual last provided seven and one-half consecutive hours or eight hours in a forty-eight-hour period of nursing and nursing-related services; - (c) That the individual received compensation for the services specified in paragraph (D)(2)(b) of this rule.
-If the physician or nurse is unable to verify that the individual was compensated for those services, the individual must will provide further proof that he or she they received compensation for the specified services. - (E) No long-term care facility shall-is allowed to continue for to use an individual as a nurse aide for longer than four months to use as a nurse aide an individual who previously met the requirements of paragraph (B) of rule 3701-17-07.1 of the Administrative Code but is not able to verify in accordance with this rule that he or she they are is-currently eligible to work in a long-term care facility, unless the individual successfully completes additional training and a competency evaluation by complying with paragraphs (D)(1) and (D)(2) of rule 3701-17-07.1 of the Administrative Code.
+- (2) A statement by a physician or nurse verifying that he or she has personal knowledge that the individual provided nursing and nursing-related services to a patient under the physician's or nurse's care.
+The statement shallwill further verify: - (a) The name of the individual that provided nursing and nursing-related services for such patient; - (b) The nature of the nursing and nursing-related services and the date or dates the individual last provided seven and one-half consecutive hours or eight hours in a forty-eight-hour period of nursing and nursing-related services; - (c) That the individual received compensation for the services specified in paragraph (D)(2)(b) of this rule.
+If the physician or nurse is unable to verify that the individual was compensated for those services, the individual mustwill provide further proof that he or she received compensation for the specified services. - (E) No long-term care facility shallwill continue for longer than four months to use as a nurse aide an individual who previously met the requirements standards set forth in of paragraph (B) of rule 3701-17-07.1 of the Administrative Code but is not able to verify in accordance with this rule that he or she is currently eligible to work in a long-term care facility, unless the individual successfully completes additional training and competency evaluation by complying with paragraphs (D)(1) and (D)(2) of rule 3701-17-07.1 of the Administrative Code.